"For He inflicts pain, and gives relief; He wounds, and His hands also heal.Job 5:18(NASB)

 Every evil in this world is a result of sin, and although suffering may result from our own sinfulness, we can also be afflicted through the sins of others or by an assault from the enemy of our soul.
 God in His grace, however, uses all things together for the good of those that love Him and are fitting into His plan.

 God’s chastening hand may be both corrective, when we are at fault, but it can also be a refining fire which strengthens our faith in the Lord and establishes our hope in Him.

 Although his entire argument contains many flaws and identifies Eliphaz as a carnal believer with certain legalistic leanings and a flawed doctrinal statement, his directive to submit willingly to the chastening hand of the LORD in the mists of trials and tribulation, is something we should all take to heart.

 We may not understand why we experience certain problems and pain in our lives, but if we are willing to submit to His chastening hand and trust in the LORD with all our heart, even when we don’t understand, we will discover that when he has tried us, we will come forth as pure gold – for our eternal benefit and His greater praise and glory.

-Heavenly Father, as we face increasingly problematic circumstances in the world, and in our own private lives, I pray that I will trust Your plan for my life, knowing when I am crushed You will always bind up my wounds, and when we have received many strikes, Your healing hand is ready to bring us forth as gold, for Your greater praise and glory.
-Thank You for the beautiful example of the LORD Jesus, Who when He suffered, did not threaten, but committed Himself to the One Who judges justly.
+Heavenly Father, as we face increasingly problematic circumstances in the world and in our own private lives, I pray that I will trust Your plan for my life, knowing when I am crushed You will always bind up my wounds, and when I have received many strikes, Your healing hand is ready to bring me forth as gold, for Your greater praise and glory.
+Thank You for the beautiful example of the Lord Jesus Who, when He suffered, did not threaten, but committed Himself to the One Who judges justly.
 It is in His name I pray and for His greater glory, AMEN.